gombosc/WebDev_learning/README.md

 Day 29 - Check ( full recap, have a better understanding of what I've learned so far, ready to finish react )

 Day 30 - Check ( continuing with react )

+Day 30 - Check ( working on the robofriends project in react, learned about jsx, props and service workers )